-If you think America’s tax rates are ridiculously high, you might be surprised to learn that by certain measures, the U.S. actually has among the lowest taxes in the world.
+As tax season all-too-quickly approaches, you might find yourself thinking how unfairly high your taxes here in the U.S. seem and wishing you could pay what people in other countries do.
+However, you might be surprised to learn that by certain measures, the U.S. actually has among the lower taxes in the world.

-GOBankingRates compiled a list of the best and worst countries for taxes so that you can see where you compare.
-The countries on this list were ranked solely based on tax revenue as a percentage of gross domestic product, as reported by the World Bank.
+GOBankingRates compiled a list of the best and worst countries for taxes to give you a feel for where our own taxes fall in comparison to other countries.
+The countries on this list were ranked solely based on tax revenue as a percentage of gross domestic product, as reported by the World Bank and other sources.
 Note that certain countries were excluded from the list, such as those from war-torn areas, those with a minimal population — which skew results — or those with data older than 2016.

 10 Least Tax-Friendly Countries